 Turn Off Location Tracking Feature

-Windows 10 includes a built-in device location tracking feature which helps you easily find the exact geographical location of the device in case it gets stolen or you misplace it somewhere.
-However, this feature could possibly cause high ping/latency in games.
-To disable this feature go to Settings and select "Privacy".
+Windows 10 includes a built-in device location tracking feature that helps you to easily find the exact geographical location of the device in case it is stolen, or you misplace it somewhere.
+This feature might cause high ping/latency in games.
+To disable this feature, go to Settings and select "Privacy".

-Now select "Location" on the left pane and then toggle the switch to "Off" position under the "Location service" section.
-If you don't see the switch click "Change" and then toggle the switch.
+Select "Location" on the left pane and then toggle the switch to the "Off" position under the "Location service" section.
+If you do not see the switch, click "Change" and then toggle the switch.

 Check Your Signal Strength

-If you are using Wi-Fi connection, then check your position to the router and the signal strength of the Wi-Fi.
-There are many apps available that help you to determine the best location for your computer to get stronger Wi-Fi signal.
-You can use one of the apps, or you can simply try to move your computer closer to the router and see if this makes any difference.
+If you are using Wi-Fi connection, check your position to the router and signal strength of the Wi-Fi.
+There are many apps available that help to determine the best location for your computer to receive a stronger Wi-Fi signal.
+You can use one of these apps, or simply try to move your computer closer to the router and see if this makes any difference.

 Disable Your Antivirus

-This high latency/ping problem can occur due to antivirus software, your antivirus software can interfere with your network connection.
-Temporary disabling it might help to fix this problem.
-If disabling the antivirus software fixes the issue, you might want to consider switching to a different antivirus program or removing your antivirus completely.
+A high latency/ping problem can occur due to antivirus software, which can interfere with the network connection.
+Temporarily disabling it might help to fix this problem.
+If disabling the antivirus software fixes the issue, consider switching to a different antivirus program or removing your antivirus software completely.

-Third-party firewalls can also cause this high ping/latency problem, one of them is ZoneAlarm.
-Try to remove ZoneAlarm and see if this helps to reduce the ping/latency.
-Some users stated that removing this firewall software actually helped them solve the issue.
+Third-party firewalls can also cause a high ping/latency problem.
+For example, ZoneAlarm can cause issues.
+Try to remove ZoneAlarm and see if this helps to reduce ping/latency issues.
+Some users have stated that removing this firewall software actually helped them to resolve the issue.

 Update Your Game Client

 A Game client is a network client that connects an individual user to the main game server, used mainly in multiplayer video games.
-It collects data such as score, player status, position and movement from a single player and send it to the game server, which allows the server to collect each individual's data and show every player in game.
-Even though the game server displays each player's information for every player in a game, players still have their own unique perspective from the information collected by the game client, so that every player's perspective of the game is different, even though the world for every player is the same.
-In most cases a player can't connect to a server without having the lates game client, however, sometimes it is possible to connect to a server using older game client.
-Make sure that you gave the latest game client installed on your computer.
-Game clients with the newest patches has more improved connection to the game server than older clients.
+It collects data such as the score, player status, position and movement from a single player (sending it to the game server), which allows the server to collect each individual's data and show every player in the game.
+Although the game server displays all player information, individual players have their own unique set of information collected by the game client - thus each player's perspective of the game is different.
+In most cases, a player cannot connect to a server without having the latest game client, however, sometimes it is possible to connect to a server using an older game client.
+Ensure that you have the latest game client installed on your computer.
+Game clients with the newest patches have improved connections to the game server.

-We hope that at least one of the solutions helped you to decrease the ping/latency and you can see noticeable difference when connecting to server.
-If not, then try to connect to a faster internet connection.
-In some ways faster connection usually means reduced ping.
-Unfortunately, the reason for the high ping/latency can be something that you cannot control.
-Sometimes you will just have to wait until the server sorts the problem itself.
+We hope that one of the above solutions helped you to decrease ping/latency and that you can see a noticeable difference when connecting to the server.
+If not, try to connect to a faster Internet connection, which will often result in a reduced ping.
+Unfortunately, high ping/latency can sometimes be due to factors outside of your control, in which case you have to wait for the server to resolve the issue.